-In recent years i have found myself drawn towards an idea of reducing my waste to zero for environmental reasons but was not sure what to do.
+In recent years, I have found myself drawn towards an idea of reducing my waste to zero for environmental reasons but was not sure what to do.
 The problem of household waste is that much of it might end up in land fill and create problems for the environment, which prompted me to investigate deeper and find out if it was easy and was it realistically possible?
-I started off by searching the internet for clues and literature that could help because i needed a place to start and thought this the best way.
-First i searched the internet, which proved to be very useful; however, i also searched the libraries for books and research papers to see if i could find something new to add to the growing internet knowledge.
-In addition, i searched, joined and used different social media platforms because this provided me with a way to interact with people and have a dialogue with individuals and companies that have much more experience than me in this area.
+I started off by searching the internet for clues and literature that could help because I needed a place to start and thought this is the best way.
+First, I searched the internet, which proved to be very useful; however, I also searched the libraries for books and research papers to see if I could find something new to add to the growing internet knowledge.
+In addition, I searched, joined and used different social media platforms because this provided me with a way to interact with people and have a dialogue with individuals and companies that have much more experience than me in this area.
 As you will see, these conversations lead me to a few new things.
-Although i achieved what i set out to do, i had to make some hard choices about food.
+Although I achieved what I set out to do, I had to make some hard choices about food.
 However, finding zero waste options for cleaning the house and myself was relatively simple, but not completely zero waste.
-Searching the internet was very helpful and i was able to discover many different and viable stores, which led to options i had not thought about.
-In the end, the plan worked well and yielded the results i was looking for, which was to have as close zero waste lifestyle as was reasonably possible.
+Searching the internet was very helpful and I was able to discover many different and viable stores, which led to options I had not thought about.
+In the end, the plan worked well and yielded the results I was looking for, which was to have as close to zero a waste lifestyle as was reasonably possible.

 Table of Contents

 create lots of unnecessary household waste from not thinking about the